 Asian stocks sink after IMF says global economy will shrink

-Asian stocks edged lower Wednesday after the International Monetary Fund said the global economy will suffer its worst year since the Great Depression of the 1930s due to the coronavirus pandemic.
+Asian stocks skidded Wednesday after the International Monetary Fund said the global economy will suffer its worst year since the Great Depression of the 1930s due to the coronavirus pandemic.

-Benchmarks in Tokyo and Hong Kong were flat while Shanghai and Sydney declined despite Wall Street's overnight gain driven by buying of technology stocks.
+Benchmarks in Shanghai, Tokyo, Hong Kong and Sydney declined despite Wall Street's overnight gain driven by buying of technology stocks.
+India advanced.

-The IMF's latest forecast said global economic output will shrink by 3% this year, a bigger loss than 2009's 0.1% decline.
+The IMF's latest forecast said this year's global economic output will shrink by 3%, a bigger loss than 2009's 0.1% decline.
 That was a marked reverse from the Fund's previous forecast in January of 3.3% growth before the virus prompted governments to shut down factories, travel and other industries.

 The Dow Jones Industrial Average gained 2.4% to 23,949.76.